 In which areas is my life different now I know Christ?

-on the differences that will lead to isolation and possible discrimination, accentuate and reinforce what you have in common.
+and possible discrimination, accentuate and reinforce what you have in common.
 The Bible instructs us to "Show proper respect to everyone.
 Love the family of believers" (1 Pet 2:17).